 According to Muck (1996), the temperature of fermenting forage varying from 27 – 38°C was presumed to produced excellent silage the result of the present study is within stated range of (Muck 1996), and a little bit higher than the report of Babayemi (2009) with 25 - 27°C in silage of vetiver grass.

-Compared to the study of Setapar et al. (2012) the temperature of grass silage was 21°C, lower than the result of this study with 28.37°C, maybe because of the differences in the span of fermentation period of the silage.
+Compared to the study of Mohd-Setapar or Setapar et al. (2012) the temperature of grass silage was 21°C, lower than the result of this study with 28.37°C, maybe because of the differences in the span of fermentation period of the silage.
 Furthermore, the result of Falola et al., (2013) in the temperature of vetiver silage without added cassava peel shows almost similar value (28°C) observed in this study (28.37°C).

 3.3pH Level.